anmolbajajnet/EasyGlucose/README.md

 Steps:

-1) Pull this to your local computer
+1) Pull to your local computer
 2) Install cocoapods.
-Cocoa is Apple’s Application Programming Interface (API) for their operating system iOS and macOS. iOS applications rely on many Cocoa libraries to be fully functional.
-We plan to use the most popular “Cocoa Dependency Manager” called CocoaPods.
+Cocoa is Apple’s Application Programming Interface (API) for its operating system iOS and macOS. iOS applications rely on many Cocoa libraries to be fully functional.
+We plan to use the popular “Cocoa Dependency Manager” called CocoaPods.
 It’s a powerful tool that “resolves dependencies between libraries, fetches source code for all dependencies, and creates and maintains an Xcode workspace.”.
   - Locate the application folder from the Terminal
   - enter the 'pod install' command
   - always open the .xcworkspace file, NOT the .xcodeproj
-3) Please select iPhone SE as the phone model as our application works best on small screen, budget-friendly phone.
+3) Select iPhone SE as the phone model for the application works best on small screen, budget-friendly phone.

 For Realm => https://realm.io/docs/swift/latest/ this is extremely helpful!